Dawson-Delap/Key-Components-and-Functions-of-Web-Browsers/README.md

 It is the core of the browser, handles user inputs, it also coordinates the flow of information between different functions of the browser.

-## Loading

-### Rendering Engine
+## Rendering Engine

 It displays the content of html files, with css formating it.

-### JavaScript Interpreter
+## JavaScript Interpreter

 It executes the JavaScript code.
 The JavaScript help web pages actually do things.

 ## Networking

-It is one of the most crucial function.
+It is the most crucial function.
 It help establish connects with web pages.
 Sends HTTPS requests, and gets the content of the web pages.

+## Scavanger Hunt Questions

+### 1. What does networking deal with

+- connecting to servers
+- how the user interacts
+- loading the web page
+- user inputs

+### 2. What does the browser engine do

+- rendering the web page
+- connecting to servers
+- the flow of information
+- handling user inputs

+### 3. What is the most cruical function

+- JavaScript interpreter
+- Networking
+- Rendering Engine
+- User interaction

 ## Links